bmanley91/cheatsheet/arrays-and-strings/arrays-and-strings.md

 | Search    | O(n)       | An array is searched by iterating through and checking each element to see if it's the target. |
 | Add       | O(n)       | A new array is created and each element plus the new one is added to the new array. ([example](examples/AddOrRemove.java))           |
 | Delete    | O(n)       | Similar to Add, a new array is created and each element is added to it, except the new one. ([example](examples/AddOrRemove.java))    |

+# Strings
+Strings are often lumped in with Arrays since they share many of the same characteristics.
+Strings are ordered characters which can be accessed by their indexes.

+A gotcha to look out for when dealing with Strings and Arrays is language specific functions for dealing with them.
+For example in Java, you get the size of an array with `array.length`, but to do the same for a String you use `string.length()`.